 Training curricula are tailored to the functions and responsibilities of the vaccine handlers at each level of the vaccine supply chain.
 Cold chain handlers at health centre level, often nurses in charge of immunization, are trained to use eVIN to record data on vaccines stocks, consumption, temperature, which through a cloud-based server, will be available to at cold chain managers and health officials.

 Cold chain managers at district level use data to provide constant support to immunization and medical officers to estimate vaccine requirements and distribution, supervise vaccine handlers and coordinate intervention of cold chain technicians to maintain and repair cold chain equipment.
-Health officials at the regional and central levels use this information to plan and optimize distribution, to review national strategies to strengthen vaccine supply chain and to collect data on vaccines consumption and stocks for estimating vaccines requirement for procurement.
+Health officials at the regional and central levels use this information to plan and optimize distribution, to review national strategies to strengthen the vaccine supply chain and to collect data on vaccine consumption and stocks for estimating vaccine requirements for procurement.

 Based on the capacity needs in India, UNDP helped to establish a change management structure that consisted of UNDP support staff and designated government counterpoints at the district, regional, state and national level.
-The change management approach and human resource architecture established alongside the technology allowed eVIN achieve the scope and sustainability of capacity building required to empower those who drive the system, whilst facilitating close interface between personnel with IT expertise and health programme experts to ensure that relevant field requirements are built into the software.
+The change management approach and human resource architecture established alongside the technology allowed eVIN to achieve the scope and sustainability of capacity-building required to empower those who drive the system, while facilitating close interface between personnel with IT expertise and health programme experts to ensure that relevant field requirements are built into the software.